-1True Extra Virgin Olive Oil
+True Extra Virgin Olive Oil

 Olive Oil Freshness

 As with all fruit juices, olive oil is of course at its best immediately after it is made.
 The oil experiences a slow degradation from that time until about 12 – 14 months after production.
 After that, the degradation accelerates.

-Perhaps the most compelling improvement from the supermarket to Frescolio is your ability to try an olive oil before deciding to buy it.
-(You could do that in a supermarket too, but you’d want to keep an eye out for security!)
+Perhaps the most compelling improvement from the supermarket to Frescolio is your ability to try an olive oil before deciding to buy it (you could do that in a supermarket too, but you’d want to keep an eye out for security!).

-At Frescolio, we will actively encourage you to taste any of our products before making a decision about which of them appeal to you most, and no uniformed person will insist on escorting you out the door while you are sampling.
+At Frescolio, we encourage you to taste any of our products before making a decision about which of them appeal to you most, and no uniformed person will insist on escorting you out the door while you are sampling.